takoizumiya/yabitz/README.md

 ## License

-Copyright 2011 TAGOMORI Satoshi (tagomoris)
+Copyright 2011- NHN Japan Corp.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.